FraunhoferMEVIS/eomas-assistant/README.md

 - Python 3.11+
 - `uv` installed
-- Ollama/vLLM server reachable from your machine (you have to be in the MEVIS VPN for that)
+- LLM service reachable from your machine

 ### Setup